riya123-developer/E-learning-platform/README.md

 *Mentor Name*: Neela Santhosh

-*Description of Task: In this project, we will build a E-learning platform website with 6 pages using HTML, CSS.
+*Description of Task*: In this project, we will build a E-learning platform website with 6 pages using HTML, CSS.
 The website will have a modern and user-friendly design, making it easy for users to navigate and find the information they need.

 Pages:
 1. Home Page